DAY 14-15 on the Arctic Floating University Expedition

 Friday: I take a look at a photo of the first glimpse of Svalbard as seen on the horizon in 29 June 2019.
 Here it is.
 So similar.

-In this snapshot, only the heavy clouds reveal the turbulent status of the weather and sea.
-We saw the mountainous archipelago approaching on the horizon, becoming ever bigger, more detailed, minute by minute, growing us into the near future.
+In this snapshot, the heavy clouds reveal the turbulent status of the weather and sea.
+We saw the mountainous archipelago approaching on the horizon, becoming ever bigger, more detailed, minute by minute, propelling us into new near futures.

 End note: Setting out, homeward bound, I reflected upon what I have called ‘a journey-based approach to an extended choreography’.
 Journey as medium in extending choreography.
 Food for thought ……… A journey, backwards.